Frequently Asked Questions

 If you are currently taking courses at Auburn University for the fall semester, the Student Services office will look up your fall grades after grades are reported.
 If you are currently taking any courses away from Auburn University for a fall semester, you will need to send a copy of your unofficial transcript to email@example.com no later than January 1st in order to be considered for admission.
-Keep in mind that official transcripts must be sent to AU University no later than February 1st.
+Keep in mind that official transcripts must be sent to Auburn University no later than February 1st.

 Contact the Admissions department.

 You will receive an application status email from one of our staff members.
 This email will include your application status.
 We recommend that you take a look at your Degree Works to see any outstanding courses you have left to take.
-Interview emails will go out to Auburn email addresses about 2 weeks after the start of spring semester.

 If you are currently taking Auburn courses, you are a current Auburn student.
 This is even if you haven't taken all of your courses at Auburn.
 You are only considered a "transfer student" when you are applying to Auburn Nursing and not taking Auburn courses.

 All of the questions are information based.
 We do not ask any essay questions.
-We ask for contact information, volunteer/work/shadowing information.